-This recipe calls for canning carrots using the hot pack process.
-You can also raw pack carrots, which will take less time.
-However, no matter how well you pack the jars, the density of the carrots will change and you’ll find that there is some water on the bottom as the carrots rise to the top.
+This recipe calls for canning carrots using the raw pack process.
+You can also hot pack carrots.
+No matter which method you choose or how you pack the jars, you may find that the density of the carrots will change and there may be some water at the bottom of the jar as the carrots rise to the top.

 You can pack carrots into other quarts or pints.
 I recommend pints, since it’s tough to use up a whole quart jar of carrots if you’re just feeding two people, as is the case in my household.